Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
-Our two long papers are accepted by KDD 2023.
-Thanks for my comrades!
+We just release a chat-based large language model by fine-tuning on high-quality instructions, [YuLan-Chat](https://github.com/RUC-GSAI/YuLan-Chat).

-Our two long papers are accepted by ACL 2023.
+My paper is accepted by ECML-PKDD 2023.
 Thanks for my comrades!

 Selected Publications
 ======